Bringing Common Sense To Our Legal System

 Most people would rather get a root canal than go to court, yet New Jersey’s lawmakers and jurists seem to be determined to force people to litigate rather than allowing access to other means of dispute resolution.
 Arbitration is faster, cheaper, and recognized by the court system itself as being just as fair as litigation, yet there have been numerous bills introduced in the New Jersey Legislature to curtail it, and a recent line of cases from the New Jersey Supreme Court very much disfavors arbitration.

 New Jersey must stop trying to snuff out arbitration.
 Whether through legislation or by the courts, any attempt to hold arbitration agreements to a higher standard than other contractual provisions just because they involve arbitration is bad policy.
 It is also contrary to federal law, and the United States Supreme Court’s interpretation of that law.

 If we want to improve the quality of our courts, we must ensure independent, capable judges are appointed and retained.
 To attract such high-qualified jurists, the selection of New Jersey’s judges must be timely and transparent, their compensation just, and their workload reasonable.

 New Jersey must also continue to modernize its court system.
-E-filing should be an option in all cases, and experiments like the Complex Business Litigation Program (CBLP) should be applauded, and expanded if successful.
+Experiments like the Complex Business Litigation Program (CBLP) should be applauded, and expanded if successful.

 By enacting these reforms, New Jersey can make real strides in improving its legal climate.
 In the short run, legal reform can send an important pro-economic growth message without the loss of tax receipts or an increase in spending.
 In the long run, states with improved litigation climates have higher job creation rates, leading to increased revenue collections and lower unemployment.